-Intangible assets costing £2,500 or more are capitalised and recognised when future economic benefits are probable and the cost or value of the asset can be measured reliably.
+Assets costing greater than £1,000 or items at risk of theft are capitalised and recognised when future economic benefits are probable and the cost or value of the asset can be measured reliably.
 Intangible assets are initially recognised at cost and are subsequently measured at cost net of amortisation and any provision for impairment.
 Amortisation is provided on intangible fixed assets at rates calculated to write off the cost of each asset on a straight-line basis over its expected useful life, as follows:

-Purchased computer software
+· Purchased computer software